Pentagon probe finds training, command issues in Niger ambush - Journal du Cameroun

 Their mission on October 3 was to “find/fix and, if possible, capture” a key member of a group calling itself the Islamic State in the Greater Sahara, the summary states.

-The summary does not name him but he is widely reported to have been the group’s leader, Adnan Abu Walid Sahrawi.
+Officials did not name the target, though the group is led by led by Adnan Abu Walid Sahrawi.

-The US team commander, however, had “inaccurately characterized” the nature of the mission in order to get it approved at a low level instead of requesting permission from battalion-level commanders based in Chad.
+However, the US team commander had “inaccurately characterized” the nature of the mission in order to get it approved at a low level instead of requesting permission from battalion-level commanders based in Chad.

 The language used for the mission had been cut and paste from previous operations and “a lack of attention to detail in quality control and quality assurance,” together with inadequate approvals “all contributed to a general lack of situational awareness and command oversight at every echelon,” the report summary states.